 Sendai's major festivals are the Aoba Festival on the third weekend of May with processions of colorful floats accompanied by people in samurai dress and taiko music.
-The Saturday is known as Yoi matsuri and features the colorful "Sparrow Dance" (suzume-odori).
+The Saturday is known as Yoi Matsuri and features the colorful "Sparrow Dance" (suzume-odori).
 Sunday is Hon matsuri and features the main pageant and procession and more "Sparrow Dances."

 In August Sendai's Tanabata Festival is one of the biggest matsuri in the Tohoku region drawing thousands of spectators.
 Bamboo poles are decorated with paper streamers and there are parades along Jozenji Dori and firework displays.
 The Jozenji Jazz Festival in September sees hundreds of street musicians performing throughout the city.
-Near Sendai Station is Gyutan dori with lots of restaurants serving the specialty.

 Sendai Nightlife & Eating Out